Noise reduction coefficient: Sample size

 There is potential for greater error or overemphasizing the acoustic efficacy of a material if tested sample sizes are smaller than the standardized 8 × 9 ft modules.
 The perimeter-to-area ratio has a significant effect on the overall sound absorption of a material, and may effect the NRC.

 Thickness

 Thicker samples of the same material often absorb more sound and are better at absorbing lower in frequency.
+This is because porous absorbers are most effective when placed at a distance of approximately one-quarter wavelength from a reflecting surface; increasing the material thickness extends this effective range to lower frequencies.
+For example, a 50 mm (2 in) thick porous absorber begins to lose effectiveness below approximately 500 Hz, while a 100 mm (4 in) thick sample of the same material provides useful absorption down to around 250 Hz.

 Thicker materials also have larger surface area at the sides, resulting in increased sound absorption due to edge effects.
+In standardized testing, edge effects can cause the measured absorption coefficient to exceed 1.0, which is physically impossible for a flat, infinite surface but occurs because the sample edges contribute additional absorption area beyond the geometric face area of the specimen.

 Applications

 NRC is most commonly used to rate general acoustical properties of acoustic ceiling tiles, baffles, banners, office screens, and acoustic wall panels.
 It is occasionally used to rate floor coverings.

 NRC is intended to be a simplified acoustical rating of room construction and finish materials when the acoustical objectives of the space are less than sensitive.
 The NRC average is rounded to the nearest 0.05 due to a typical lab repeatability of ±0.05 for 2 standard deviations.
 Reproducibility between different labs is roughly three times higher at ±0.15 for 2 standard deviations.
 NRC is a useful rating for general purpose rooms where speech noise build-up is the major concern: lobbies, open offices, reception areas, etc. In certain applications, such as designs of music rehearsal rooms, performance spaces, and rooms employed for critical speech, it is usually more appropriate to consider the sound absorption coefficients at the individual one-third octave band frequencies, including those above and below the bands used to compute NRC.

 When evaluating the NRC of similar materials, the following table can be used to approximate whether there's an aural difference: